 And if not tackled and controlled in time, doubt can persuade us to not just postpone our goals but also completely give up on them.

-WRITER’S DOUBT CAN BE GOOD AND OVERCOMING SELF-DOUBT EVEN BETTER
+WRITER’S DOUBT CAN BE GOOD AND OVERCOMING SELF-DOUBT IS EVEN BETTER

 Even though self-doubt is exhausting, infuriating and self-depleting, it is a perfectly normal emotion.

-What you need is the ability to accept that you are fearful and embrace the feeling of uncertainness so you can turn it into your strength and become a better writer.
-It’s all starts with your ability to overcome your self-doubt.
+What you need is the ability to accept that you are fearful and embrace the feeling of uncertainty so you can turn it into your strength and become a better writer.
+It all starts with your ability to overcome your self-doubt.

 DID YOU KNOW?
-A little self doubt can actually be a good thing as it helps to keep us grounded and stops us from becoming over-confident.
+A little self-doubt can be a good thing as it helps to keep us grounded and stops us from becoming over-confident.
 Doubt forces us to practice more, learn more and write more.

 Here’s an interesting book that will motivate you to stop worrying and start writing –